Chianti – the most famous of wine regions

 A great time to come to the region is on the last Sunday of May when many producers throughout Italy open their doors for the festival of Cantine Aperte, allowing visitors to sample wines and taste traditional Tuscan fare.

-Another way of really understanding how this regions ticks and perhaps reaching beyond the traditional tourist trail is agriturismi which involves staying on an actual working farm who rent out apartments on their land as far away from the traditional London Hotels
+Another way of really understanding how this regions ticks and perhaps reaching beyond the traditional tourist trail is agriturismi which involves staying on an actual working farm who rent out apartments on their land as far away from the traditional Italian city hotels

 Agriturismi can allow you to explore a greater variety of farms, as the wine differs greatly according to the producers methods, type of wines used and the type of soil the vines are grown in.